Flooding A Major Concern As Tropical Storm Henri Approaches Southern New England

 So you see a theme.
 What happens *before* a storm matters.
 And we’ve definitely primed our area over the past two months.
 Some towns have received over 20” of rain during that time.
 Water tables are high, rivers are unusually high for late August, and we just had a large rainstorm three days before another tropical system is going to threaten.
 Not a great combination.

 This is a big concern with Henri, and it all comes down to what happens once it gets close to southeastern Massachusetts.
-At this point, there is increasing confidence of a track over southern New England on Sunday.
+At this point, there is increasing confidence of a track over southern New England on Sunday into Monday.

 Either way, coastal flooding looks to be a risk.
 The timing is anything but optimal, with the moon giving us our highest tides of the month Saturday night and Sunday night.
 It would only take a foot or two of surge to start flooding, and a period of onshore winds at tropical storm force would bring more surge than that.
 Especially if spread out over a couple of tide cycles (that left hook/slower track).